sbrnchang/MSCI_project/README.md

 Original code is by: Hawkins R., Bodin T., Sambridge M., Choblet G. and Husson L., "Trans-dimensional surface reconstruction with different classes of parameterization", Geochemistry, Geophysics, Geosystems, 2019

-See documentation/manual.tex Latex file for the original tutorial/manual on how to run and customize the code.
+See documentation/manual.tex Latex file for the original tutorial/manual on how to customize the code.

 # Compilation